-- Everybody having a duty to safeguard children inside and outside the school environment including school trips, extended schools, activities and vocational placements; - Involving parents and providing advice/guidance regarding safeguarding; - Maintaining a child focus and listening to children; - Recognising signs of concern, especially with children who may be vulnerable; - Documenting and collating information on individual children to support early identification, referral and actions to safeguard and by ensuring these records follow the child throughout their educational career; - Taking appropriate actions to address concerns about a child's welfare in partnership with other organisations and safeguarding agencies; - Informing all staff and volunteers who the Designated and Deputy Designated Safeguarding Leads for the school are. - Providing PSHE/SRE including raising awareness with children in what are and are not acceptable behaviours. - Ensure all staff are training in online safety and understanding the filtering and monitoring systems and processes in place, be familiar with the school filtering systems (details available here to ensure compliance with KCSIE) https://exa.net.uk/content-filteringsurfprotect/
+- Everybody having a duty to safeguard children inside and outside the school environment including school trips, extended schools, activities and vocational placements; - Involving parents and providing advice/guidance regarding safeguarding; - Maintaining a child focus and listening to children; - Recognising signs of concern, especially with children who may be vulnerable; - Keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA children's social care or the Prevent program etc. - Taking appropriate actions to address concerns about a child's welfare in partnership with other organisations and safeguarding agencies; - Informing all staff and volunteers who the Designated and Deputy Designated Safeguarding Leads for the school are. - Providing PSHE/SRE including raising awareness with children in what are and are not acceptable behaviours. - Ensure all staff are training in online safety and understanding the filtering and monitoring systems and processes in place, be familiar with the school filtering systems (details available here to ensure compliance with KCSIE) https://exa.net.uk/content-filtering-surfprotect/